 This kid has only gotten better from there.
-As of publishing, Tatis, Jr. is in the top 3 MLB prospects for MLB.com, Baseball America and RotoChamp.
 The guy is a stud, and will certainly be a focal point for the Padres moving forward.
 The Padres are so all-in on Tatis, Jr. and his future contributions, they told the Mets he was off the table when discussing a swap for Noah Syndergaard.

 James Shields did not help the Chicago White Sox right their ship in 2016, or in 2017 or in 2018.
 During his time in Chicago, Shields’ ERA never dipped below 4.50, and his WHIP never landed below 1.330.
 After last season, the White Sox granted the -4.3 WAR pitcher free a

 If the White Sox had kept Tatis, Jr. they could have had one insane middle infield duos.
-Yoan Moncada and Fernando Tatis, Jr. are a double-play tandem that dreams are made of.
+Yoan Moncada and Fernando Tatis, Jr. are a double-play tandem that dreams are made of, and the addition of Nick Madrigal at second isn’t anything to shake a stick at either.
 With all the rebuilding they’ve done through trades in recent years, it’s odd to see such a backward step.
 Then again, sometimes you need to take a step back to take two steps forward.

 But it still sucks to trade a top prospect for a guy who serves up dingers.